 The rooftop terrace sits at around 230 metres above ground and offers 360 degree views of the city!
 I'd seen pictures of the rooftop before visiting, but nothing could prepare me for the size and wonderfully thought out design.
 If you head down the escalator one floor you'll be able to see a similar view from inside, although having the open air rooftop just adds something a little more special to the whole experience.
 At the time of my visit there was a rooftop bar which was sadly closed on the day, and an indoor cafe that was open on the floor below.

 I didn't know this at the when I visited, but if you buy your ticket online you can get a small discount.
 If you know the time and day you plan to visit, buying online can save you a few dollars.
 Visit the official ticket site for price and availability.

-Important note: This venue may close during bad weather, so be sure to check the weather ahead of time.
-Handbags and large items are not permitted on the rooftop.
+Important note: The Shibuya Sky rooftop may close during bad weather, so be sure to check the weather ahead of time.
+Handbags and large items are not permitted in the viewing areas.
 The staff will inform you of this and will direct you to a set of lockers should you need to store your items.

 Click the photos to expand.

 Address in English: 〒150-6145 Tokyo, Shibuya City, Shibuya, 2 Chome−24−12 最上階 スクランブルスクエア

 Address in Japanese: 〒150-6145 東京都渋谷区渋谷２丁目２４−12 最上階 スクランブルスクエア